tfpauly/privacy-proxy/draft-private-access-tokens.md

 Mediators must enforce that clients don't change their CLIENT_ID frequently, to ensure clients can't regularily evade the per-client policy as seen by the issuer.
 Mediators MUST not allow clients to change their CLIENT_ID more than once within a policy window, or in the subsequent policy window after a previous CLIENT_ID change.
-Alternatively, schemes where the mediator stores the encrypted (CLIENT_ID, CLIENT_SECRET) tuple on behalf of the client are possble, but not outlined here.
+Alternative schemes where the mediator stores the encrypted (CLIENT_ID, CLIENT_SECRET) tuple on behalf of the client are possble but not described here.

 Mediators are expected to know the ISSUER_POLICY_WINDOW for any ISSUER_NAME to which they allow access.
 This information can be retrieved using the URIs defined in {{setup}}.